ansonl/ansonl.github.io/_posts/2022-09-26-navadmin-viewer-update-extended-access.md

 Alright here we are. **Compute time and data transfer costs money.**

 NAVADMIN Viewer is a side project.
 I spend my time developing NAVADMIN Viewer because it's fun and it makes an impact helping sailors and others who read administrative messages.
+I've never put ads in NAVADMIN Viewer and strive to keep it that way.

 **Operating NAVADMIN Viewer has real costs and my time is valuable.** NAVADMIN Viewer is able to avoid major costs by automation and running it on a hybrid of free and low cost cloud hosting.
 NAVADMIN Viewer's main server was running on a free server instance on Heroku for the past 4 years.
 Many PaaS cloud hosts have eliminated their free/low cost offerings lately.
 Heroku is [discontinuing free products](https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq) at the end of 2022.
 Heroku's pricing scales exponentially 📈 – I would like to avoid that so I migrated NAVADMIN Viewer to new infrastructure to continue running.
 In addition to the main server, Redis and PostgreSQL hosting has some additional money and time cost to maintain.